 If you’re not sure what kind of dog your dog will like best, ask him.

 During all the play dates and dog park visits you’ll be doing to make sure Fido plays nice with others, take notes.
 Which dogs are Fido drawn to, and which ones does he avoid?

-My delicate flower Merlin gets overwhelmed playing with large dogs, so he gravitates toward ones who are smaller than him.
-My medium sized, tan mutt Jonas dislikes most dogs except those who look like him: medium sized and tan (one theory is that they remind him of his littermates).
+My grumpy old man Merlin gets overwhelmed by large dogs, so he gravitates toward ones who are smaller than him.
+My medium-sized tan mutt Jonas, may he rest in peace, disliked most dogs except those who looked like him: medium sized and tan (one theory was that they reminded him of his littermates).

 When Fido finds a friend, note the age, size, personality, and energy level.
 That just might be the kind of dog you should look for.
 Which brings us to our next point of consideration:

 Should you adopt your dream dog or YOUR DOG’S dream dog?

 Can you adopt a dog whose personality is not totally compatible with that of your current dog?

 That depends on WHY you want another dog.
 If you just want another pet, a buddy for dog no. 1, then you should focus on finding one with the perfect temperament to suit him.

 But what if you don’t want a buddy for your dog – you want a buddy for you?
 Like if you need a second dog for a specific purpose -a sport, job, hobby, etc- that your current dog isn’t well-suited for.